 Most infected cats will be asymptomatic (subclinical carrier state).

-Salmonellosis is rare in cats; as they appear to have natural immunity.
+Salmonellosis is rare in cats; as they appear to have a natural immunity to the bacteria.
 Risk factors include the strain (some are more pathogenic than others), cats in high-stress situations and environments such as shelters, immunocompromised cats, general poor health status, hospitalised animals, young and old cats.

 Kittens, senior cats, and cats, with weak immune systems are more likely to develop clinical signs.

 Symptoms of salmonellosis appear after 2 – 4 days of exposure and can include:

 - Diarrhea (may or may not contain blood or mucus)

 - Poor appetite (anorexia)

 - High fever

 The veterinarian will perform a complete physical examination of your cat and obtain a medical history from you, including recent food your cat has consumed as well as a history of hunting.

 - Bacterial cultures from rectal swabs or fresh feces.